threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 ### test15_ExtendKubernetes

-Test case for Extend Kubernetes cluster.
+Test case for extending Kubernetes cluster.

 **Test Scenario**

 - Deploy VDC.
-- Get Number of Nodes before extend.
+- Get the number of nodes before extending.
 - Extend Kubernetes cluster.
-- Get Number of Nodes after extend.
+- Get the number of nodes after extending.
-- Check that node added.
+- Check that node has been added.